thomas5566/new-django-react-app/README.md

 # Movie Web App

-- This is a Movie App built in ReactJS and Django REST framework.
+- This is a Movie Web App built in React and Django REST framework, we will make a simple application that is Movie-Rater-App which has CRUD operations in it.
-- It uses Scrapy crawl web informations and Django REST framework Database API.
+- It's based on Scrapy crawl web informations and Django REST framework Database API (Back-end) + React (Front-End) .

 ## Features
 - Scrapy 2.0